 - If partners want to work on intimacy, they should focus on…

 It may be useful to take notes of your thoughts.
-It will be easier to recall them in a discussion afterwards.
+It will be easier to recall them in a discussion afterward.

 Once each partner has given the questions some thought, get back together to discuss your answers.

-If you have answered differently, that is okay (and expected) – there is no one, unambiguous definition of or approach to intimacy.
-Your goal is to look for ways to include each other’s understanding of intimacy into one shared idea that is larger than each of yours individually.
+If you have answered differently, that is okay (and expected) – there is no one unambiguous definition of or approach to intimacy.
+Your goal is to look for ways to include each other’s understanding of intimacy into one shared idea larger than each of yours.